ProjectGleb/Web_Agent/README.md

 Duality is an AI agent crew that can take over your browser and complete tasks for you.

 This repo contains two types of agent logic:
-1. **Semi-Autonomus: An AI gent that can learn to complete computer tasks through a simple video recording of a task.**
+1. **Semi-Autonomus (main branch): An AI gent that can learn to complete computer tasks through a simple video recording of a task.**
-2. **Autonomus: An AI agent that can autonomousely complete computer tasks with no demonstration.
-(EXPERIMENTAL)**
+2. **Autonomus (full_brnach): An AI agent that can autonomousely complete computer tasks with no demonstration.
+(STILL IN CONSTRUCTION)**

 ## Features:
 ### Semi-Autonomus Logic: